 Verity has a natural humble nature and believes that every horse has a value – and with good training and patience, even the most average horse can achieve great things, even with conformational issues or difficult personalities.
 Consistency, alongside quality training from an experienced coach can work wonders.
 Verity is available for training on site at Rosevidney, as well as at other venues.
 Lessons are available on Rosevidney’s own riding school horses for £30 per half hour private.
 Lessons on your own horse are £25 for a 45-minute slot.
 There is a large lorry park for easy turning and clients are welcome to use the hot shower room after their lesson to make the journey home more comfortable.

 Phil Stocker grew up in rural Cornwall, always having a love of some locally kept heavy horses, but not becoming a “rider” as such until moving back to Cornwall in 2015.
-Having been an outdoor activities instructor for many years in Scotland and Cornwall, before moving to Kent and becoming a Police Office, Phil now owns and runs Rosevidney Glamping – a picturesque glamping site situated at Rosevidney.
+Having been an outdoor activities instructor for many years in Scotland and Cornwall, before moving to Kent and becoming a Police Officer, Phil now owns and runs Rosevidney Glamping – a picturesque glamping site situated at Rosevidney.
 Phil is a competent rider, enjoying jumping and hacking around the local countryside.
 Phil can also be seen carrying out handy man duties alongside Verity’s father, Nigel.

 Nigel has lived at Rosevidney all his life and grew up on the family farm.
 At the time is was predominantly dairy, arable and flowers.
 Nigel grew up with heavy horses working the fields and remembers all the old horsemen who worked at Rosevidney.
 Our shires apparently wouldn’t start work each day without a slice of bread from Nigel’s mother at the back door of the farmhouse.
 Nigel had to retire from farming in 1988 due to ill health, and in 1990 turned the farm over to horses.
-Little did he know that Verity would take such a keen interest, or that the yard would slowly grow into the strong business it is today.Nigel is Chief Tractor Driver and still maintains the land.
-He is also on hand to aid maintenance as needed.
+Little did he know that Verity would take such a keen interest, or that the yard would slowly grow into the strong business it is today.Nigel is now retired from active duty on the farm, but keeps a keen eye over all proceedings.

 Imogen is Phil’s daughter.
 Based during term time in Kent, Imogen has been riding since she was 4 years old, taught by Verity at Rosevidney in one-to-one lessons.
 Imogen is a keen Pony Club rider and is excited to attend Pony Club Camp for the first time in 2018.
 Imogen has competed at local level showing with great success.
 Imogen’s competition career is only limited by the time she spends in Cornwall, but being the most organised child in the household, Imogen is always planning her next show or dressage event.